kinidal/Data-Leak-Prevention-Implementation-in-IT-Infrastructure/README.md

 ### ✅ Implementation Steps:
 1. **Create a Test Policy**

-> A test policy is created in the firewall and placed in the top of list to
+> A test policy is created in the firewall and placed in the top of list to check the outcome.
+> Create new Appfilter
+> Create new webfilter
+> Select Proxy mode

+<<Screenshot here>>

 2. **Set Application Filter**

+> Edit the newly created App Filter
+> Goto Security -> newly created App Filter
+> Select the categories of Remote access, Peer to Peer, Mail webclient, Online storage etc
+> Set Block for these categories
+> Save and apply

+<<Screenshot here>>

 3. **Configure Web Filter**

+> Edit the newly created Webfilter
+> Goto Securiity -> newly created webfilter
+> Select the categories to block
+> Create a custom category so that any custom added WEBsites can be overrided
+> Save and apply

+<<Screenshot here>>

 4. **Restrict Gmail Logins (non-whitelisted domains)**

+> Enable SSL Deep inspection
+> Enable Gmail login protection setting
+> Enter the custom domain in the list

+<<Screenshot here>>

 5. **Apply to test systems and monitor**

+<<Screenshot here>>

 ### ❗ Challenges Faced:
-- Managing **exceptions** for trusted domains/sites
+-- Managing **exceptions** for trusted domains/sites

+> Goto Webfilter override
+> Add the custom URL to the override and give the newly created custom profile

+<<Screenshot here>>

+> Check the site is applicable

-- Need for **SSL inspection certificate** installation across endpoints
+-- Need for **SSL inspection certificate** installation across endpoints

+> Download the Firewall certificate
+> Goto Active directory, create a new Setting and attach to a new GPO 'Firewall certificate installation'

+<<Screenshot here>>

+> For Mac Systems, Download the certificate install it to system -> Go to Key editor, make the certificate as trusted always

+<<Screenshot here>>

 ---

 ## 🧩 Active Directory Configuration (via GPO)

-- Restrict user privileges
-- Disable Bluetooth file sharing
+1. Disable Bluetooth file sharing

+> Create a new setting/policy named as DLP
+> Goto

+<<Screenshot here>>

-- Block browser extension installations
+2. Block browser extension installations

+> Select the DLP policy
+> Goto

+<<Screenshot here>>

-- Disable mobile hotspot sharing
+3. Disable mobile hotspot sharing
+> In the DLP policy
+> Goto

+<<Screenshot here>>

 ---